open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.Http/README.md

 #### Traces

-The following example demonstrates adding HTTP client instrumentation with the extension method `.AddHttpClientInstrumentation()` on `TracerProviderBuilder` to a console application.
+The following example demonstrates adding `HttpClient` instrumentation with the extension method `.AddHttpClientInstrumentation()` on `TracerProviderBuilder` to a console application.
 This example also sets up the OpenTelemetry Console Exporter, which requires adding the package